kenwals/shinrin-yoku/README.md

 - Hover animations are used on the cards (box shadow appears) in the about section and the social media icons (grow in size) in the footer section.

 - Contrasting colours and aria labels are used to ensure site supports visually impaired visitors.

-- The navbar menu is fixed to the top of the screen.

 - Some images of trees can be clicked on and the user will be brought to [another site](https://www.curio-eco.com/world/tagged-trees/2538832?lat=53.34427142201096&lng=-6.316257453758462&zml=18) that pinpoints the exact location of the tree.